WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 ## The ai library

 This contains useful classes for machine learning and data analysis.
+If you want to recreate the project or make your own logistic regression program or something, you can just take the ai library jar file found in this repo and use the classes for yourself.
 See below for details:

 ### preprocessing - Dataloader.java